 Papers must be shown to and receive approval from all co-authors prior to submission; this is consistent with guidance provided by the Committee on Publication Ethics (COPE), who state that all authors must approve submission of work bearing their names.
 Please give co-authors at least two weeks to comment on paper and abstract drafts; at busy times of the year, they may need longer.
 Also note that many Lab members are using confidential, human health data and company-provided datasets; for the latter, our confidentiality agreements clearly state we must obtain permission from these companies to publish their data.
 In these cases, explicit permission must be sought for every paper; i.e. images approved for use in one paper may not be approved for a different paper.
 Upon acceptance (or rejection) of your paper, you must inform all coauthors of the outcome as soon as possible and ensure all co-authors get a chance to look at and comment on page proofs.
 Note that after paper acceptance, final text and graphics files must be sent, in raw format (e.g. .docx, .ai.) to all co-authors for their records/use within 14 days.

-All computers should be backed up, daily, to at least two locations external to your main computer (e.g. a USB hard drive or network drive).
+All computers should meet minimum network security standards and should be backed up daily, to at least two locations external to your main computer (e.g. a USB hard drive or network drive).
 The Muscle Physiology has a data server and file structure.
 Please consult Shannon Bremner if you have questions about access/use of the muscle server.

 Upon completion of a project and where data confidentiality allows, all data and final manuscripts should be placed on the server.
 All group members must also adhere to UCSDs Research Data Management Policy.